olexandr7/BOLD.19-20/datasets/README.md

 ##Licensing
-All datasets are provided under their original licenses and are intended for public access and use as they were produced by respective goverment bodies.
+All datasets are provided under their original licenses and are intended for public access and use as they were produced by respective goverment bodies and contain public sector information.